johndpope/CryptoCurrencyTrader/README.md

 ![Alt text](ML_Flowchart.png?raw=true "Optional Title")

 ## Validation
-In order to estiamte the amoutn of overfitting, a series of offset hyperparameter fittings are perforemd
+In order to estimate the amount of overfitting, a series of offset hyperparameter fittings are performed